input-output-hk/marlowe-starter-kit/ReadMe.md

 ![Tools for Running and Querying Marlowe Contracts](images/marlowe-tools.png)

-## Marlowe Runtime
+### Marlowe Runtime

 Marlowe Runtime consists of several backend services and work together with a web server.
+See the [Marlowe documentation](https://github.com/input-output-hk/marlowe-doc/blob/main/README.md) for more information on Marlowe Runtime.

 ![The architecture of Marlowe Runtime](images/runtime-architecture.png)

-## Using Marlowe Safely
+### Using Marlowe Safely

 If one plans to run a Marlowe contract on the Cardano `mainnet`, then one should check its safety before creating it, so that there is no chance of losing funds.